superkailang/Scrapy_Job/app/README.md

 # QuotesBot
-This is a Scrapy project to scrape quotes from famous people from http://quotes.toscrape.com ([github repo](https://github.com/scrapinghub/spidyquotes)).
+This is a Scrapy project to scrape quotes from famous people from.

 This project is only meant for educational purposes.

-## Extracted data

-This project extracts quotes, combined with the respective author names and tags.
-The extracted data looks like this sample:

-    {
-        'author': 'Douglas Adams',
-        'text': '“I may not have gone where I intended to go, but I think I ...”', 'tags': ['life', 'navigation']
-    }

 ## Spiders